 "Water on the brain," replied the corporal cheerfully-and rather ambiguously.
-Horyse opened his mouth to issue a sharp reprimand, 413
+Horyse opened his mouth to issue a sharp reprimand, then closed it as the corners of his mouth involuntarily inched up into a smile.
+Before he could actually laugh, he left the post, heading back to the trench junction where his section and the RSM would meet him to go beyond the Wall.

 Within five paces, he'd lost his smile.

 The Paperwing slid to a perfect landing in a flurry of snow.
 Sabriel and Touchstone sat in it, shivering under oilskin and boat cloak, respectively, then slowly levered themselves out to stand knee-deep in the tightly packed snow.
 Touchstone smiled at Sabriel, his nose bright red and eyebrows frosted.